SimVascular/simvascular.github.io-archive/source/documentation/modeling/_creatingPath.md

 **To add a contro point:**

+	Adding Mode: Smart
 	Move the cursor to Axial view in Display
-	Move the slice to position 475: by scrolling center mouse button or moving Axial slider (in Image Navigator) to 475 Right press and move to zoom in to enlarge the vessel cross secton Method 1: Click at the center of the vessel; Ctrl+A or click the button "Add Smart" Method 2(interactive): Move the cursor to the center of the vessle; Shift+Left Click
+	Move the slice to position 475: by scrolling center mouse button or moving Axial slider (in Image Navigator) to 475 Right press and move to zoom in to enlarge the vessel cross secton Method 1: Click at the center of the vessel; Ctrl+A or click the button "Add Smart" Method 2(interactive): Move the cursor to the center of the vessle; Ctrl + Left Click

 A control point is added for the path and should appear under the Control Point List.
 In Display, the point is shown as a blue or red point, depending on if the point is selected.